rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 TigerCli 0.8.1 adds no TigerWrap-specific feature but keeps TigerWrap on the current foundation.

-TigerQuery 0.8.2 adds two capabilities this release builds on.
-Both were verified against the shipped assemblies rather than assumed:
+TigerQuery 0.8.2 adds capabilities this release builds on.
+The statements below were verified against the implementation and tests at TigerQuery tag `v0.8.2`, not inferred from documentation.

 **Prepared execution.**